zeek/zeek-agent-v2/README.md

 - **Linux**: We are providing static binaries that work on all recent x86_64 systems.

-- **macOS**: We are providing signed binaries that work on Big Sur and newer.
+- **macOS**: We are providing signed, universal binaries that work on Big Sur and newer.

 To build the agent yourself, download the source distribution for the current release, or clone the code directly from git (make sure to include